LotWizeby Sanaf AI Solutions

 • The project can be logically segmented without compromising quality

 Example: A $240,000 clubhouse renovation becomes three $80,000 phases over three years.
-Year one: kitchen and restrooms.
-Year two: HVAC and electrical.
-Year three: interior finishes and furniture.
 Each phase is funded from a smaller special assessment or a reserve draw combined with increased monthly contributions.

 Tradeoffs: Phasing extends disruption.
 Contractors may charge more for segmented work.
 And if conditions change, later phases may cost significantly more.
 Phasing works best when the board is confident in stable pricing.